algo21-220040062/Assignment1/README.md

 _This repo of assignment is a part of MFE5210 algo-trading in CUHKSZ._
 _And the ddl is 3/20/2021 23：59._

+Here the pdfs are:
-Here the pdf is a research report in "degree of order books" from soochow securities.
+1. a research report in "degree of order books" from soochow securities.
+2. a research report in "style rotation" from founder securities.